The vast majority of ageing Aussies want to stay in their own homes for as long as they can.

 If you own, or mostly own your home, you can use some of its accumulated value (equity) to pay for your aged care needs, without having to sell up and move.

-There are a range of equity release products specifically designed for seniors (i.e. reverse mortgages) which allow you to fund your aged care needs, including:
+There are specialised loan products including reverse mortgages and aged care loans designed for seniors which allow you to fund your aged care needs, including:

 - Regular payments to fund care within the home – while you wait for your government home care package to be approved OR to top up your current package, so you can engage a higher level of care for you or your partner.